3.1.3 Schematic Representation of an Economic System

 ● Facilities and infrastructure are needed to create and distribute wealth.

 ● People who work in the financial system, and those who build and maintain facilities and infrastructure, are also wealth creators.

 ● Intermediate transactions between businesses are all subsumed within the process of creation of wealth in this diagram; wealth creation is complete when the end-customer pays.
 With minor adjustments, this model applies to any level of wealth creation: a person exchanging labour for payment, a business, a country or the global economy.

 ● The entire structure of relationships is subject to a hierarchy of regulations and political control.

-This summary of an economic system illustrates its interconnectedness and its dependence on the availability of resources.
+This schematic representation of an economic system illustrates its interconnectedness and its dependence on the availability of resources.

 The labels on the model take on slightly different meanings at each level.
 The following list illustrates the meanings of the term ‘supplies’ at different levels of subsidiarity:

 Employee: The cost of going to work